oddbird/oddleventy/content/blog/2024/csswg-08.md

 And then we will (hopefully)
 not be debating how the feature _works_, but only how it is 'spelled' in CSS syntax.
-Maybe kicking that can down the road, will give us more information to work with.
+Maybe kicking that can down the road will give us more information to work with.

 ## Also keep an eye on…